SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger: Conclusions

 We performed an archival search of transients within known low redshift ($z$\,$<$\,$0.09$) collisional ring galaxies using the \citet{Madore2009} catalog.
 To our knowledge, based on this analysis, we find that SN 2025adpq is only the 8th classified supernova identified in the ring of a collisional ring galaxy complex, and only the 10th transient in general.
 An exact determination is difficult due to the lack of complete all sky catalogs of collisional rings.
 We identified also two additional SN Ia located in a collisional ring complex, with one also located within the expanding ring (SN 2025khv).
 An additional candidate SN Ia (based on its peak absolute magnitude) is found within a parent galaxy of another ring system (AT 2024rlc).
 We further identify 3 collisional ring galaxies that host candidate supernova siblings with multiple transients detected in those source complexes.
 As such, collisional ring galaxy complexes are clearly factories for the production of supernova of multiple types.

 The location of SN 2025adpq (and SN 2025khv) in a collisional structure has implications for the offsets of Type Ia supernova from their host galaxies, especially observationally hostless Type Ia supernova at large offsets (ten to tens of kpc) with no visible underlying stellar population.
-The Vera C. Rubin Observatory Legacy Survey of Space and Time \citep{Ivezic2019} will aid in identifying low surface brightness tidal features around galaxies that have undergone recent major or minor mergers that may host such old stellar populations at large offsets, and can further reveal supernovae (Type Ia or CCSN) occurring in tidal tails and collisional rings.
+However, the rarity of collisional rings, comprising only $\sim$\,$1\%$ of all ring galaxies, versus all possible host galaxies suggests they cannot be a dominant factor in shaping the offset distribution of Type Ia supernovae.
+In any case, the Vera C. Rubin Observatory Legacy Survey of Space and Time \citep{Ivezic2019} will aid in identifying low surface brightness tidal features around galaxies that have undergone recent major or minor mergers that may host such old stellar populations at large offsets, and can further reveal supernovae (Type Ia or CCSN) occurring in tidal tails and collisional rings.
 A full study of supernova rates in collisional rings could hold strong constraints on their formation and delay times as the age of the ring can in principle be dynamically derived.